vicharak-in/rah-bit/README.md

     sudo apt install rah-service
     ```

+> [!NOTE]
+>
+> Rah service is being updated very frequently.
+So, it is recommended to update the rah service before using it.

 ### Using Header Files

 To manage multiple applications on both the CPU and FPGA, you can define and include header files that specify the application identifiers (`app_id`) and related configurations.